datanav/docs/overview.rst

 You must sign up using the `Sesam Portal <https://portal.sesam.in/>`_ to install Sesam.
 The default installation type is a cloud based installation, but it's also possible to install Sesam on-premise or in a local cloud environment.
 This document assumes a cloud based installation.

-You can also access an existing Sesam installation by registering in the Sesam Portal and obtaining an invitation from the manager of the existing installation.
+You can also access an existing Sesam installation by registering in the Sesam Portal and obtaining an invitation from someone with management permissions for the existing installation.

 Once you have have access to a running Sesam installation in the portal, you can access the Sesam Management Studio by clicking on its name on the home page in the Portal.